The best water for aquarium use should be clean and contain as little contaminants as possible, right?

 Using distilled water in a fish tank can be justified under the following circumstances:

 Distilled water alone should not be used for changing the water in your aquarium.
 Pure distilled water is good for topping off an aquarium that’s losing water due to evaporation.
 This type of water has its Total Dissolved Solids (TDS) at 0 which makes it the softest water possible.
 Water with no TDS is harmful to fish because it tries to suck the minerals out of the fish’s body through an effect known as osmotic pressure.

 Following these thoughts, distilled water can also be used for reducing the hardness of tap water used in a fish tank.

-It has virtually no minerals in it, which makes it harmful to aquatic life.
+Anyway, this type of water has virtually no minerals in it, which makes it harmful to aquatic life.

 Minerals are necessary for fish and plants and will also act as a buffer for pH.

-With proper remineralization distilled water becomes one of the best options for a healthy aquarium.
+However, with proper remineralization distilled water becomes one of the best options for a healthy aquarium.